-In the second half of 2006, a number of troubling proposals were attributed to CUP and apparently supported by the PBOC.
-The common theme of these proposals was that CUP would be designated as a monopoly provider of electronic payment processing services for Chinese consumers for RMB processing, and that no other providers would be able to enter this market.
+Beginning in 2006. the deadline for as China's implementation of commitments approached, a number of troubling proposals were attributed to CUP and apparently supported by the PBOC.
+The common theme of these proposals was that CUP would continue to be designated as a monopoly provider of electronic payment processing services for Chinese consumers for RMB processing, and that no other providers would be able to enter this market.
 Through a series of bilateral meetings beginning in September 2006, the United States cautioned China that none of the proposals being attributed to CUP seemed to satisfy the commitments that China had made to open up its market to foreign providers of electronic payment processing and related services.
 The United States reinforced this message during the transitional reviews before the Committee on Trade in Financial Services, held in November 2006.
 The United States also raised this issue on the margins of the first SED meeting, held in December 2006.

 After China's deadline of December 11, 2006, which passed without any action having been taken by China, the United States again pressed China.
-The United States raised its concerns in connection with SED meetings and other bilateral meetings in 2007 and 2008 as well as at the WTO during the transitional reviews before the Committee for Trade in Financial Services in 2007, 2008 and 2009 and China's second Trade Policy Review, without making progress.
-The United States will continue to pursue this issue vigorously in 2010, taking further appropriate actions seeking to ensure that U.S. providers of electronic payment processing and related services enjoy the full benefits of the marketopening commitments that China made in its Services Schedule.
+The United States raised its concerns in connection with SED meetings and other bilateral meetings in 2007 and 2008 as well as at the WTO during the transitional reviews before the Committee for Trade in Financial Services in 2007, 2008 and 2009 and China's second and third Trade Policy Reviews, held in 2008 and 2010, without making progress.

+In September 2010, the United States brought a WTO case challenging China's various restrictions on foreign suppliers of electronic payment services in an effort to ensure that U.S. suppliers would enjoy the full benefits of the market-opening commitments that China made in its Services Schedule.
+Consultations were held in October 2010.